Key Takeaways

 What Is A Wolf-Dog Hybrid?

 Wolf hybrids are dogs that are a mixture of a gray wolf and a domestic dog.
 Some common breeds with wolves in their ancestry are the Siberian Husky, Alaskan Malamute, and German Shepherd.
 However, there is no precise definition of a wolf-dog hybrid, and experts say that most animals sold are wolf-dogs with a low level of wolf DNA.
-However, they still can be more aggressive than average dogs.
+However, they can still be more aggressive than average dogs.

 Indiana Code 15-20-1-5(3) states that a wolf-dog hybrid is the offspring of a wolf and another type of animal.
 The law states that owners of these animals must keep them in a secure enclosure or building or keep the animal under the control of someone and on a leash that must be no longer than eight feet.
 If these rules aren’t followed and an attack results, the owner may be liable for damages.